KrishnaKumarSoni/banishdash/README.md

 ## Usage

-1. Paste your text containing em dashes into the input area
+1. Paste your AI-generated text into the input area
-2. Click "Process Text"
+2. Click "Clean Text"
-3. Watch as the processed text streams in real-time
+3. Watch as the text is processed through 4 cleaning passes with real-time progress
-4. Copy the result to your clipboard when done
+4. Copy the cleaned, natural-sounding result to your clipboard

-The tool intelligently replaces em dashes with appropriate conjunctions, punctuation, or restructures sentences as needed while preserving all original formatting.
+Kleantype systematically removes AI artifacts while preserving all factual content and maintaining natural readability.